siunam321/CTF-Writeups/PUCTF-2025/web/NuttyShell-File-Manager/README.md

 4. Overwrite the compiled bytecode file
 5. Execute our written bytecode file by uploading a dummy file again
 6. Execute binary `/readflag` and get the flag

+> Note: Since the web server is running on Python version 3.11 (Defined in the `app/Dockerfile`), we need to confirm our Python version is also on 3.11.
+Otherwise our malicious bytecode file's header section will not match to the web server one.
+We can do so by switching our Python version using tools like [pyenv](https://github.com/pyenv/pyenv).

 To automate the above steps, I've written the following Python solve script: